ezod/rc2014-cv-megacart-ram/README.md

 ## How It Works

-The module is essentially a drop-in replacement for a standard [RC2014 64k RAM](https://rc2014.co.uk/modules/64k-ram/) module configured to use the full 64KB.
+The module is essentially a drop-in replacement for a standard [RC2014 64k RAM](https://rc2014.co.uk/modules/64k-ram/) module configured to use the full 64KB address space.

 The lower 32KB works exactly as in the standard module, including the page pin.

 Initially on power-up, the upper 32KB also works exactly as in the standard module.
 However, upper memory actually uses a 512KB RAM, which is divided into 32 16KB banks.
+Bank switching can be toggled for either the lower 16KB or the upper 16KB by writing to a configurable I/O port.
+Writing a 0 or 1 to D0 or D1 disables or enables bank switching on the lower 16KB or the upper 16KB, respectively.
+In other words, 0 disables bank switching, 1 enables it for the lower 16KB, and 2 enables it for the upper 16KB.
+(It is technically possible to enable bank switching for both ranges, but they will then both point at the same bank.)

-Bank switching can be enabled for either the lower 16KB or the upper 16KB by writing to an I/O port.
-With bank switching enabled for one of these ranges, a read from one of the highest 32 addresses in the range will page in the corresponding bank.
+With bank switching enabled for one of these ranges, any read from one of the upper 32 addresses in the range (BFE0-BFFF for the lower 16KB, FFE0-FFFF for the upper 16KB) will page in the corresponding bank.
+By default (i.e. with bank switching disabled), for compatibility with the MegaCart, with banks numbered from 0 to 31, the lower 16KB uses bank 31, and the upper 16KB uses bank 0.

-On the ColecoVision MegaCart, bank switching is always enabled on the upper 16KB, and the lower 16KB always points at the highest bank.
-The additional functionality of this module allows it to be used as a normal 64KB of RAM (without strange effects from unwanted bank switching), and is also necessary to keep CP/M resident in upper memory while ROM files are loaded into the banks.
+On the ColecoVision MegaCart, bank switching is always enabled on the upper 16KB (bank 0 at boot), and the lower 16KB always points at bank 31.
+The additional functionality of this module allows it to be used as a normal 64KB of RAM (without strange effects from unwanted bank switching), and is also necessary to keep CP/M resident in upper memory while ROM files are read from disk and loaded into the other banks.

+J1 configures the write-only I/O port to one of, from top to bottom (A0 not decoded): 0E/0F, 2E/2F, 4E/4F, 6E/6F, 8E/8F, AE/AF, CE/CF, EE/EF.

 ## Bill of Materials